gamificalostudio/Tankerfield/docs/Víctor_contribution.md

 # Game Implementations

 ## Object Manager
+The first task I had in the game code was adding the Object Manager.
+I took the Entity Manager of my previous project [Alien Earth](https://github.com/VictorSegura99/Alien_Earth) and adapted it to work with STL containers.

 ## Enemies

 ### First Tesla Trooper Version
 ### Brute

 ## Weapons

 ### Double Missile

+<iframe width="854" height="480" src="[https://www.youtube.com/embed/W6fsnRjkULc](https://www.youtube.com/embed/y1xUT7QJ-mA)" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+<iframe width="854" height="480" src="[https://www.youtube.com/embed/Axyet1AsBhY](https://www.youtube.com/embed/y1xUT7QJ-mA)" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Healing Shot
 ### Weapon Oil

 ## Items
 ### Happy Hour
+Happy Hour is an item that reduces the fire cadency of the player at a quarter of the original.

 ### Instant Help
+Instant Help is an item that creates a portal in front of the player casting the item and another portal in a random place of the walkability map.
+The portals are managed and linked through the item.

+When a player enters the portal, they get teleported to the other one.
 ## UI
 ### Credits Menu
 ![Credits Menu](https://github.com/gamificalostudio/Tankerfield/blob/master/docs/V%C3%ADctor_Contributions_docs/Credits%20Menu.jpg?raw=true)
 The credits menu direct you directly to the Githubs and LinkedIns of all members, as well as the website of the game and the Github Repository.